asterics/FLipMouse/Documentation/UserManual/Markdown/FLipMouseUserManual.md

 ### Upload Slots to device

+#### Upload Slots from file

+This function lets you select a Slots-file (.set) from your computer and upload it to the FLipMouse (restore a backup).
+Be careful - this deletes all existing Slot-settings of your device!

 <p align="left" width="100%">
     <img width="100%" src="./Bilder/tab_slots2_en.jpg">
 </p>

-#### Upload Slots from file

-This function lets you select a Slots-file (.set) from your computer and upload it to the FLipMouse (restore a backup).
-Be careful - this deletes all existing Slot-settings of your device!
+*Figure 21: Upload slots (resore Backup)*

 #### Appy Demo Settings